indieweb/webmention-client-ruby/CONTRIBUTING.md

-# Contributing to mention-client-ruby
+# Contributing to webmention-client-ruby

-There are a couple ways you can help improve mention-client-ruby:
+There are a couple ways you can help improve webmention-client-ruby:

 1. Fix an existing [issue][issues] and submit a [pull request][pulls].
 1. Review open [pull requests][pulls].